eljeko/confluent-cc-demo-clients/README.md

 The output is not so clear or useful.

-Let's get some info (from the nested json):
+Let's get some info (from the nested json/avro):

 ```sql
 SELECT name, surname, addressinfo.city FROM avrouser
 ```

 # Flink demo (long)